MaudGautier/typescript-playground/README.md

 ## Experiments

-- `discriminatedUniontTypeInference` - Understand why union types structure are not conserved when passed down to a child function:
+- `discriminatedUnionTypeInference` - Understand why union types structure are not conserved when passed down to a child function:
   - Linked to destructuring which breaks links between union types
   - Can be restored by using a discriminant property.